By K.E. Roberts / February 6, 2017

 And even though Däniken dismisses “the crutch of hereditary orthodox learning” and proclaims that “the world of ideas which has grown up over the millennia is going to collapse,” he really wants the same thing as Downing: a secure foundation for his much younger faith, to be provided by the scientific and academic pillars of the day.
 Far from being the “revolutionary” tract Däniken claims it is, Chariots of the Gods? in fact sucks up to the Western establishment it claims to question.
 What’s so daring, after all, about the “hereditary orthodox” belief that some races are less intelligent than others, or the “hereditary orthodox” belief that “advanced” cultures have a right—a moral imperative, even—to conquer and educate “primitive” cultures?
 No, it is the most conventionally human activity of all.
 It has been the way of the world since “the blackest darkness of time.”

 For all of that, there is a lingering appeal to the ancient alien hypothesis that I can understand, that I’ve harbored since my first viewing, as a child, of the Serling-narrated In Search of Ancient Astronauts.
 It mythologizes and sanctifies our cosmic curiosity, our yearning for poetic magic in a time of corporate science and corporate religion; and, unlike the strictures of those embedded institutions, it offers us the power to become as gods.
 Däniken’s repackaged messianic myth is very much an occult doctrine in that way, but married to the materialist mindset voiced by Arthur C. Clarke’s dictum that “any sufficiently advanced technology is indistinguishable from magic.”
 Alas, the cult of Däniken is the dream of a child who wants to be grown up all at once, without having to climb the long and painful path that becomes, when one no longer wants anything to do with it, adulthood.
-It’s entirely possible that somewhere among the stars is a species capable of the technological miracles that Däniken worships and the benevolence and wisdom that he dismisses.
+It’s entirely possible that somewhere among the stars is a species capable of both the technological miracles that Däniken worships and the benevolence and wisdom that he dismisses.
 Maybe in the fullness of time, when we stop acting on the primitive impulses that drive Chariots of the Gods?, we’ll be worthy of them—and worthy of ourselves.